The Affordable Care Act and Annual and Lifetime Dollar Limits

 ObamaCare Lifetime Dollar Limits

 Since shortly after the Affordable Care Act (ACA) was signed into law insurers have been unable to set lifetime dollar limits on essential health benefits on all new plans.
-Remember grandfathered plans can still have limits.
+Remember grandfathered plans and other plans that don’t have to comply with the ACA’s rules can still have limits.